Thibaud-43/diamond/README.md

 # Diamond

-Write a function that displays a diamond given its width `n`, a non-nul, odd, natural integer.
+Write a function that displays a diamond given its dimension `n`, a non-nul, odd, natural integer.

 Example with `n = 7`: